GurpreetSran/react-express-weather-report/README.md

 User can also change theme (dark/light) which is stored in localstorage.

 London is displayed by default.
 User can enter name of any city in UK and press enter to get weather details.
-Note: There is no error handling, search will not work if the city name is invalid.

 # Unit tests
 Application uses jest and enzyme in order to unit test code.
 Some basic tests have been added.